 I travelled over to Berlin for the first time in 2012 with my buddy Russell Evans.
 We had an awesome time and stayed at the super cool Michel Berger Hotel over in Warschauer Str.
-I remember getting to the city centre and knowing at an instant that this place might be the best city I ever visit.
-With such a mix of art and culture you roam the streets with so much to look at; Walls beautifully decorated with colourful graffiti from some of the worlds most renowned artists along with a glorious mashup of hipster evolution, riddled with the history of the 2nd world war.
-However I won’t claim to be a historian, or a connoisseur of street art so I won’t elaborate on too much.
+I remember getting to the city centre and knowing at an instant that this place might be the best city I ever visit so couldn’t wait to get back over to Berlin to do some street photography.
+With such a mix of art and culture, you roam the city with so much to look at; Walls beautifully decorated with colourful graffiti from some of the worlds most renowned artists along with a glorious mashup of hipster evolution, riddled with the history of the 2nd world war.
+However, I won’t claim to be a historian or a connoisseur of street art so I won’t elaborate on too much.
 But it’s hard to deny how cool Berlin is.

 This particular visit had me over with some photography friends to explore, well mostly the beer selection, however I had a chance to steal away with my X100F to give it a run for it’s money out on the street.
 I’ll talk a little more about my thoughts on the camera at the end of the post, but my thought are mostly love for this beautifully compact camera.

 Things I’m not too sure about so far is the EVF isn’t as clear and accurate as the XT2.
 I wear glasses too, so it always makes it a little more of a challenge.
-Also the f2 lens is a little hit and miss for me at the moment.
+Also, the f2 lens is a little hit and miss for me at the moment.
 It’s sharp, but it lacking a little something.
-I’m not entirely sure what it is but it’s not as sexy as the 23mm f2 WR.
+I’m not entirely sure what it is but it’s not as sexy as the 23mm f1.4.
 It feels like it’s softer and the colours less vivid?
-It’s by no means a deal breaker.
+It’s by no means a deal-breaker.
 Just something I’ve noticed when running the files through LR.
 But so far it’s a gem and I had a blast shooting with it.

 Any questions about my setup please leave a comment and thanks for reading.